 The Big Read Essay Contest

 Do you like to write?
 Are you competitive?
-Enter the 2013 BIG READ essay contest.
+Enter the 2014 BIG READ essay contest.
 First semester freshmen will compete against their peers.
-The winners will be revealed during the New Student Convocation on August 18.
-The winning essays will appear on the First Year Experience homepage.
+The winners will be revealed during the New Student Convocation on August 17.

 - Entries should be between 500-1000 words (maximum).